 If a study passes these bars, don’t let your skepticism falter.
 Ask yourself, has anyone else reported this before?
 Has anyone reported the opposite?
 Does it accord with related research on, say, lab animals, if the result is in people?

 It’s also crucial to dig beneath claims of relative harms or benefits (X reduces the risk of disease Y by 50 percent!) and insist on absolute numbers.
 One of my recent favorites comes from a study reporting that false positives in mammograms (spots that looked like cancer but weren’t) are associated with a 40 percent higher risk of real breast cancer years later.
 That sounds downright terrifying.
-But it’s equivalent to saying that of 600 women with false positives, one additional woman will develop cancer over 10 years, Dr. Saurabh Jha of the University of Pennsylvania explained in Health News Review.
+But it’s equivalent to saying that of 600 women with false positives, one additional woman will develop cancer over 10 years, Dr. Saurabh Jha of the University of Pennsylvania explained in Health News Review [and at MedPage Today].
 That makes the finding look a lot less relevant to any given woman, yet the study got tons of ink in late 2015.
 The legitimacy and real-world relevance of a study, as Jha noted, “correlates poorly with media sensationalism.”
 It’s easy, even tempting, to hype something; editors love it.
 But most of us got into this field intending to be better than that.